federal-geospatial-platform/fgp-metadata-proxy/docs/Provincial and Territorial Data ETL Processing_V3.md

 This section performs the following functions:

 - Exposes specific attributes returned from the JSON query.
 See [FGP Attribute to XML Key](https://github.com/federal-geospatial-platform/fgp-metadata-proxy/blob/master/docs/FGP_Attribute-XML_Key.xlsx) file for details.
+- Filters out records that are not geographic.
 - Filters out records that are not Open Government License - British Columbia.
-- Filter out records that are not Geographic.
-- Filters out data records that are password access only.
-- Creates global attributes specific to British Columbia data.
-- Renames attributes that have index array to attribute name format that can be read by the XML templater.
-- Formats all date fields to ISO yyyy-mm-dd
+- ISO_DATE_FORMATTER formats all date fields to ISO yyyy-mm-dd.
 - Filters out duplicate datasets that BC has already republished from NRCan.

 ###### New/Updated Records Filter